filecoin-project/specs/content/systems/filecoin_nodes/clock/_index.md

 # Clock

 Filecoin assumes weak clock synchrony amongst participants in the system.
-That is, the system relies on participants having access to a globally synchronized clock (tolerating some bounded drift).
+That is, the system relies on participants having access to a globally synchronized clock (tolerating some bounded offset).

 Filecoin relies on this system clock in order to secure consensus.
-Specifically the clock is necessary to support validation rules that prevent block producers from mining blocks with a future timstamp, and running leader elections more frequently than the protocol allows.
+Specifically, the clock is necessary to support validation rules that prevent block producers from mining blocks with a future timestamp and running leader elections more frequently than the protocol allows.

 ## Clock uses